flipdishbytes/api-client-csharp/docs/DeliveryZoneApi.md

 <a name="adddeliveryzone"></a>
 # **AddDeliveryZone**
-> RestApiResultDeliveryZone AddDeliveryZone (int? storeId, DeliveryZoneBase deliveryZone = null)
+> RestApiResultDeliveryZone AddDeliveryZone (int? storeId, DeliveryZoneBase deliveryZoneBase)

 Adds a delivery zone to the store id